Understanding P&G’s LTIP: Stock Options vs. RSUs

 Requires active management and decision-making

-Higher risk compared to RSUs
+Higher volatility/risk compared to RSUs

 Restricted Stock Units (RSUs)